sot176/BCRBench/docs/getting-started.md

 # Getting Started

-This guide explains how to set up the repository, prepare your environment, and run training and evaluation for breast cancer risk prediction models.
+This guide walks you through setting up the repository and running training and evaluation for breast cancer risk prediction models.

 ---